T99Rots/flutter_metaballs/README.md

 <br>
 <br>

-### `MetaballsEffect.ripple()` (Recommended for touch devices)
+### `MetaballsEffect.ripple()`
-In this effect all metaballs will increase and then decrease their radius in an outgoing ripple from a tab / mouse click
+This effect makes all metaballs increase and then decrease their radius in an outgoing ripple from a tab / mouse click
 | Property               | Default value                  | Accepted values | Description                                           |
 |------------------------|--------------------------------|-----------------|-------------------------------------------------------|
 | `double? speed`        | `1`                            | Above 0         | The multiplier of the speed of the ripple effect      |